Netgate/frr/doc/user/bgp.rst

 as numbered community lists.
 On the other hand normal community lists is called as named community lists.

-.. index:: ip community-list (1-99) permit|deny COMMUNITY
+.. index:: bgp community-list (1-99) permit|deny COMMUNITY
-.. clicmd:: ip community-list (1-99) permit|deny COMMUNITY
+.. clicmd:: bgp community-list (1-99) permit|deny COMMUNITY

    This command defines a new community list.
 The argument to (1-99) defines the list identifier.

-.. index:: ip community-list (100-199) permit|deny COMMUNITY
+.. index:: bgp community-list (100-199) permit|deny COMMUNITY
-.. clicmd:: ip community-list (100-199) permit|deny COMMUNITY
+.. clicmd:: bgp community-list (100-199) permit|deny COMMUNITY

    This command defines a new expanded community list.
 The argument to (100-199) defines the list identifier.